SchistoDan/bold-data-fun/scripts/project-search/README.md

 **Interpretation:** Priority specimens that should be identified by an expert to increase the number of specimens in the BIN

 ### 4. UK Representatives (`UK_rep`)
-**Definition:** UK records that are the only UK records in their BIN
+**Definition:** UK records from target projects that are the only UK records in their BIN (across the entire BOLD database)

 **Logic:**
 ```
-For each BIN:
+For each BIN across ALL BOLD data:
-    1. Count records with country_iso = 'GB' (UK records)
+    1. Identify UK records (country_iso = 'GB') from target projects
-    2. Count records with country_iso != 'GB' (non-UK records)
+    2. Identify UK records from OTHER projects/sources
-    3. If BIN has both UK AND non-UK records → all UK records are flagged
+    3. If BIN has UK records ONLY from target projects → flag those records
+    4. If BIN has UK records from other sources → do NOT flag
 ```

-**Interpretation:** Priority specimens for expert ID as they represent the only UK occurrence of their BIN.
+**Interpretation:** Priority specimens representing unique UK genetic lineages within their BIN.
+These are the only UK specimens known for this BIN, making them important for:
+- UK biogeographic representation
+- Potential endemic or locally adapted populations
+- Verification of species identification and distribution

+**Note:** This criterion requires analysis of the full BOLD database, not just target project records, to accurately identify unique UK representatives.

 ## Output Files

 ### 1. Detailed Output (`project_search_output.tsv`)
 **Format:** TSV file
-**Content:** All records matching at least one criterion
+**Content:** ALL records from target projects, with flags indicating which criteria they meet

 **Structure:**
 - All original BOLD data columns